-6.5 Other robustness checks
+6.3 Other robustness checks

-We conduct two additional tests to confirm the robustness of our results (results are in internet appendix).
+We conduct three additional tests to confirm the robustness of our results (results tabulated in internet appendix).
 To verify that our predictability findings are not due to non-synchronous trading, we restrict stocks to those that have traded every day in the prior 12 months, which yields identical inference.
 To determine whether the predictability is driven by stocks that have the most (or fewest) economically unrelated stock pairs, we perform a double sort, with the secondary sort on the number of stock pairs used to predict the target stock's return.
 We find strong and significant predictability across all of the secondary sorts, showing that the predictability is not driven by stocks with the most or fewest pairs.
+Finally, to verify that our main results are not driven by the small number of economically unrelated stock pairs with no common institutional investors, we perform simulation exercises as follows.
+For each target firm, we count the number of stock pairs with no common institutional investors, randomly draw the same number of pairs from among the pairs with common institutional investors to predict returns, and form quintile portfolios.
+We run 1000 simulations, and the results show that long-short portfolio excess returns and alphas from these matched-number-of-pairs strategies remain significantly positive and are more than double the returns for the strategy based on stock pairs with no common institutional investors.